ttop32/VideoSlidePuzzle/README.md

 # VideoSlidePuzzle
 - create your own sliding puzzle from any video or image for play its sliding puzzle
 - fail to implement on android.
 This is too heavy to load(too laggy).
-- vue ionic is used to implement for web and anroid
+- vue ionic is used to implement for web and android
 - play on [firebase]()